- Mission & Values

 - The heritage and charisma of Avila’s founding Sisters of St. Joseph of Carondelet,

-- Excellence and continual growth in teaching and learning, and
+- Excellence and continual growth in teaching and learning,

 - Opportunities for understanding and justice in our global community.